jess-locky/auto-pop-doc/README.md

 - You can fill in several at once, no limit.
 - The script skips the header row and any rows that already have a URL in the designated column.

+**Sample Invoice Follows**
+YOUR COMPANY NAME
+123 COMPANY STREET
+COMPANY CITY, ST
+POSTAL/ZIP

+Invoice Example
+{{Invoice Number}}

+PREPARED FOR
+{{Company Name}}
+{{Company Address}}

+PREPARED DATE
+{{Today Date}}

+EXP.
+DATE
+{{Service Date}}

+{{Service Name}}
+Price
+{{Service One}}
+{{Price One}}
+{{Service Two}}
+{{Price Two}}
+Total: {{Price Total}}

+TERMS AND CONDITIONS:
+This invoice is subject to the following terms and conditions and shall remain valid until the expiration date specified above {{Service Date}}.
+Delivery Timeline: Delivery will be completed within 5 business days following receipt of payment totaling {{Price Total}}.

+Delivery Location: Delivery will be made FOB (Free On Board) to the facility of {{Company Name}} located at {{Company Address}}.

+Service Details: For a comprehensive overview of deliverables, timelines, and subsequent steps, please refer to your Service Outline Deck.
+Should you have any questions or require further clarification, do not hesitate to contact us.

+Payment Terms:
+ Payment in full, amounting to {{Price Total}}, is due within 30 days of the invoice date {{Today Date}}.
+Please ensure timely payment to avoid any late fees or service interruptions.

+ Payments can be made via any accepted payment methods—e.g., bank transfer, credit card, etc. If you have any questions regarding payment, please contact our billing department promptly.

+ Failure to remit payment within the specified timeframe may result in additional charges or suspension of services until the account is settled.

+We appreciate your trust in our services and look forward to a successful partnership.

+{{To Name}}

+{{Company Name}}

+{{Today
+Date}}